logAMS/logAMS.github.io/index.md

 ## About

-The logAMS conference is a satellite event of the global LoG Conference, featuring talks, posters and networking opportunities, aiming to bring together the local community in graph machine learning and geometry.
+The LoGAMS conference is a satellite event of the global LoG Conference, featuring talks, posters and networking opportunities, aiming to bring together the local community in graph machine learning and geometry.

+> #### ⚠️ Updated Schedule <br/>
+> Due to external circumstances the schedule of LoGAMS has shifted from November 25 + 26 -> **November 26 + 27**.

 ### Details